The Munich Open-access Cuneiform Corpus Initiative (MOCCI)

 (e) Achaemenid Royal Inscriptions online (ARIo).

-(a) RIAo will include updated and annotated editions of every known Assyrian inscription from the end of the third millennium BC to the end of the Empire in the late 7th century BC, as well as many detailed informational pages which are intended to provide historical and cultural context for these important ancient sources.
-The initial goal is the retro-digitization of the 866 inscriptions published in three volumes by A. Kirk Grayson for the now-defunct, Toronto-based Royal Inscriptions of Mesopotamia (RIM) Project.
-Initially, we will lemmatize the names of people, places, and gods, as well as the corpus of early Neo-Assyrian inscriptions (934-745 BC), starting with Ashurnasirpal II (883-859 BC), one of Assyria’s most famous rulers.
-For the material post-745, we cooperate with the University of Pennsylvania-based Royal Inscriptions of the Neo-Assyrian Period (RINAP) Project (directed by Professor Grant Frame), for which Jamie Novotny is currently preparing new, online editions of the royal inscriptions of Assyria’s last great king Ashurbanipal and his lesser-known successors (668-612 BC).
+(a) The Royal Inscriptions of Assyria online (RIAo) corpus includes updated and annotated editions of nearly every known Assyrian inscription (1713 texts) from the end of the third millennium BC to the end of the Empire in the late 7th century BC, as well as many detailed informational pages that are intended to provide historical and cultural context for these important ancient sources.
+The initial goal of RIAo was the retro-digitization and lemmatization (linguistic-tagging) of the 866 inscriptions published in three volumes by A. Kirk Grayson for the now-defunct, Toronto-based Royal Inscriptions of Mesopotamia (RIM) Project, as well as the creation of user-friendly webpages providing information about Assyria’s 116 rulers and the inscriptions written in their names, giving relevant historical, cultural, and archaeological context to these important ancient sources.
+For the material post-745 BC, we closely cooperate with the University-of-Pennsylvania-based Royal Inscriptions of the Neo-Assyrian Period (RINAP) Project (directed by Grant Frame), for which Novotny is currently preparing new, online editions of the royal inscriptions of Assyria’s last great king Ashurbanipal and his lesser-known successors (668-612 BC).
+Part 1 (prepared in collaboration with Joshua Jeffers [University of Pennsylvania]) was completed in 2018 while Parts 2 and 3 are still in preparation and are expected to be published in 2021 and 2022 respectively.
+The 827 official inscriptions published by the RINAP Project between 2011 and 2020, including the recently-published texts of Sargon II (r.
+721-705 BC) by Frame (November, 2020), are incorporated in the open-access RIAo corpus.
+At present, only 189 inscriptions of Ashurbanipal – texts that will be published in 2021 – remain to be added to RIAo.
+Phase 1 of RIAo, which was principally carried out by Morello, was completed in December 2020.
+Phase 2 constitutes part of our short- and mid-term objectives (see below).

-(c) The Inscriptions of Suhu online contains lemmatized transliterations and searchable English translations of the known official inscriptions of first-millennium-BC rulers of the small, but powerful, Middle-Euphrates kingdom of Suhu, as well as resources and materials for their study.
+(c) The Inscriptions of Suhu online corpus contains lemmatized transliterations and searchable English translations of the known official inscriptions of the rulers of Suhu, a small, but powerful, kingdom of the early first millennium BC on the Middle Euphrates, as well as resources and materials for these texts’ study.
+This small corpus contains linguistically-tagged editions of thirty-three Akkadian texts published by Frame for the RIM Project in 1995, and its creation served as an early case study for the newly constituted MOCCI team.
+Its compilation was completed in 2016 by Bartelmus and Novotny.